 With a new year kicking off, how do you get that “Fresh Start” that everyone talks about?
 It’s that age old question: where do you start?
 The corners pile up with stuff purchased by various employees who have come and gone over the years.
 Pretty soon, blank spaces on shelves are filled and people are using drum tops as trays for garbage and used spill rags.
-Here are 6 steps to help clean and organize your lube room so this year can be more productive than the last.
+Here are 6 steps to help clean and organize your lube room with oil storage and safe handling solutions!

 1. OUT WITH THE OLD

 Determine what products you need and what ones you don’t.
 Recycle or sell the old products that you haven’t used within the past year or do not know what they go to.
 Old products collect dust and other airborne contaminants, take up valuable real estate in your lube room and provide an increased opportunity for cross-contamination by employees.
 If you are keeping products “just in case” make sure they are clearly labeled so employees will know what they are for.

 2. CLEAN THE SPACE

 Take the time to wipe down shelves, soak up spills, sweep the floor under and behind things, throw away garbage and just give the space a much needed deep clean.
 Use Callina 1210 to wash shop floors and remove slippery oil spots.
 After being in a space repeatedly, it’s easy to look past the imperfections, so make sure you critically assess it as if you were a stranger or guest.
 In utility areas like lube rooms, it is easy to just set something down and forget about it.
 If you notice a lot of dirty rags, consider placing a garbage can by the door for easy disposal and to keep shelves and drum tops clean and clear of contaminates – just don’t forget to take out the trash when it fills up!

 3. CONSIDER THE FLOW